-Space, the final frontier… A failed attempt at steering clear of a black hole results in you – and the entire crew of the starship Traveller – suddenly finding yourselves stranded in an unknown universe.
+Space, the final frontier… A failed attempt at steering clear of black holes results in you – and the entire crew of the starship Traveller – suddenly finding yourselves stranded in an unknown universe.
 You won’t get anywhere without some help from the locals, so make with the diplomacy or swing that fancy phaser around until someone starts sharing.
 The choice is yours, in this video game adaptation of Fighting Fantasy: Starship Traveller!

 Like most other Fighting Fantasy titles, Starship Traveller is an RPG of the choose-your-own-adventure sort.
 Although where the original is played with a pencil, a sheet of paper and a pair of dice, all you need to enjoy this version is an Android or iOS device.
 As someone who grew up playing more than a few gamebooks, let me tell ya, this is definitely the way to go.
 Means you won’t be able to ‘cheat’ by ignoring dice rolls though!
 Not like you’d do that anyway, right?
 Right.